How We Rate and Review by Age: 0-2 Years

 The way our kids consume and create media profoundly affects their social, emotional, and physical development.
 That's why, when we make assessments about age appropriateness, we rely on developmental criteria from some of the nation's leading authorities to determine what content and activities are best suited for each age and stage.
 Below you will find the developmental guidelines we use in establishing our age ratings and recommendations.
 But even as we rely on experts, we know that all kids grow and mature differently.
 Our age-based reviews and ratings are a guide -- but ultimately, you're still the expert when it comes to your kids.

-Cognitive development: Babies and toddlers use all five senses to explore and learn about their world.
+Cognitive development: Babies and toddlers use all five senses to explore and learn about their worlds.
 They enjoy repetition -- in activities, songs, and books -- and they're fascinated by figuring out cause and effect.
 By the time they're 2, toddlers start engaging in simple pretend play and enjoy naming familiar objects and animals.
-Their attention spans are limited, and they jump from activity to activity but are mesmerized by the television, apps, and anything that has bright colors and distinctive noises.
+Their attention spans are limited, and they jump from activity to activity but are often riveted by television, apps, and anything that has bright colors and distinctive noises.
 Kids this age love being read to and will imitate actions seen at another time and place.
-They also scare easily, and because they can't readily tell the difference between what's real and what's fantasy, they can be as scared of something pretend as something real.
-During toddlers' first years, language is all receptive: Infants hear what others say, they're learning to assign meanings to words, and they babble in ways that increasingly mimic the sounds of their native language.
-And toward the second half of their second year, toddlers will start a "word spurt" during which their vocabulary grows exponentially.
+They also scare easily and can't readily tell the difference between reality and fantasy.
+They can be as scared of something pretend as something real.
+During toddlers' first years, language is primarily receptive, meaning they hear what others say but can't form words to respond.
+They're learning to assign meanings to words, and they babble in ways that increasingly mimic the sounds of their native language.
+Toward the second half of their second year, toddlers will start a "word spurt" during which their vocabulary really takes off.

 Social and emotional development: By the time they turn 1, toddlers can understand others' basic emotions and have developed strong attachments to their regular caregivers.
+They enjoy attention from adults and learn best in social situations.
 They also tend to fear strangers and unfamiliar places and objects.
 Over the course of their second year, they'll play alone or next to other children (known as "parallel play").
-Toddlers often have difficulty sharing and trouble with rules and can experience rapid mood shifts.
-They enjoy attention from adults and are very egocentric.
+Toddlers often have difficulty sharing and are very egocentric, meaning they don't recognize that other people might have different thoughts and wishes than they do.
+Toddlers also have trouble with rules, and they can shift moods quickly.